bluecatlabs/who-da-for-splunk/README.md

 ![Screenshot](images/searchresults.png)

 ## Credits
-BlueCat Splunk Who-da has been designed and developed for customers by the JAPAC team.
+The Who-Da add-on for Splunk has been designed and developed by the BlueCat JAPAC team.

 #### The Team:
 - David Jones